BanementI/ss13-vox/README.md

 1. Install docker via your package manager
 2. Ensure the docker service is running
 3. Run this: `sudo docker run -it --name debian-trixie debian:trixie`
 4. Wowie you're now in the docker container!
-Do `apt update` and then `apt install git`.
+Do `apt update` and then `apt install git nano`.
+Or whatever text editor you want.
+5. `<editor> /etc/apt/sources.list.d/debian.sources`
+6. Under "Suites: trixie trixie-updates" is "Components: main".
+Make it like this: `Components: main contrib non-free`
+7. Do `apt update` again.
-5. Carry on as usual.
+8. Carry on as usual.
 How do you get back into it when you exit?
 I dunno.

 ## Installing